High-risk car insurance

-- If you think your insurer does know about it already, it’s worth confirming with them and checking that your cover is still valid.
+- Even if you think your insurer does know about it already, it’s worth confirming and checking that your cover is still valid.

 - If your insurer doesn’t know about it, not telling them may be used to deny a claim later on.

 Avoid unnecessary headaches by alerting your insurance provider to any changes in your driving record.

 Can my age make me higher risk?

 Yes.
 Data from the Association of British Insurers (ABI) shows that certain age groups are much more likely to make a car insurance claim than others.
 This means people that fall into these age groups are seen as higher risk by default.